melanieshimano/comparing-baltimore-miami-teenage-birthrate-lowincome-parents/README.md

 ![highest teenage birth rates mia balti](https://user-images.githubusercontent.com/70858878/93405310-a1971680-f85a-11ea-8440-44e89603c440.png)

   ### What are the parental income levels of these neighborhoods?
-  -The data from the Opportunity Atlas Group specifically looked at low-income families, which are defined as in the bottom 25% of the income disribution.
+  - The data from the Opportunity Atlas Group specifically looked at low-income families, which are defined as in the bottom 25% of the income disribution.

 ## Overall Process
 <img width="844" alt="Screen Shot 2020-09-16 at 8 02 52 PM" src="https://user-images.githubusercontent.com/70858878/93404989-c212a100-f859-11ea-8241-ab672cd1dab3.png">